 Smuggler to Behind the Sign to Lollipop to Tootsie Roll to Hummingbird to 4 Corners and down Lenado for about 4 Margies at Woody Creek Tavern.

 Buttermilk Mountain (don’t be fooled by the name.
 It’s a grunt!).

-We began by climbing up a jeep road for about an hour.
-The road wound its way back and forth from Tiehack to Buttermilk with a few steep single tracks thrown in along the way up.
-As we climbed I thought about a time when I biked the same ride back in 1997.
+A steep uneventful grunt up a jeep road that winds its way up from Tiehack to Buttermilk with a few steep single tracks that are non-directional that one can veer off on to go through the trees if one is brave enough.
+As I climb I often think about a time when I biked the same ride back in 1997.
 A time when my mind was not on my aching legs but on the inconceivable fact that my father lay in bed dying from Melanoma.
 I remember wishing for my strength and prayers to somehow help him to get better.
 He passed away that November.
-There is no cure, yet, for that Cancer.

 I’ll also never forget bonding with one of the owners from The C Lazy U Ranch over a conversation on mountain biking when I stayed there last summer.
 He told me that he had decided he was getting to the age where it was time to let go of certain friends, but the ones he knew he would keep forever were the mountain bikers.
 “They just have the best personalities,” he said, “And they love life.”
 I’m thinking that’s the general rule to mountain bikers, you’ve got to love living hard.